Shaddadi/veritex/README.md

-# Tool for Reachability Analysis and Repair of Neural Networks
+# Veritex: Tool for Reachability Analysis and Repair of Neural Networks

-Veritex is an object-oriented software programmed in Python.
+Veritex is an object-oriented software tool programmed in Python for verifying and repairing neural networks.
 It takes in two inputs, the network model and safety properties.
 Veritex supports the standardized format ONNX and PyTorch for the network and the unified format Vnnnlib for the safety property.
-With the network model and its safety properties, Veritex can
+With the network model and its safety properties, Veritex can:
 * compute the exact or over-approximated output reachable domain and also the entire unsafe input space if exists,
 * plot 2 or 3-dimensional reachable domains,
 * produce a provable safe network in ONNX or PyTorch format when the repair option is enabled.